As a designer and maker, Anna Tou explores the dialogue between craftsmanship and design through this medium.

 Photo @ Lucile Dizier

-Between design and ceramic
+Between design and craftsmanship

 In her practice